Johor: Education

 All primary and secondary schools are under the jurisdiction of the Johor State Education Department, under the guidance of the national Ministry of Education.
 The oldest school in Johor is the English College Johore Bahru (1914).
 As of 2013, Johor had a total of 240 government secondary schools, fifteen international schools (Austin Heights Private and International Schools, Crescendo-HELP International School, Crescendo International College, Excelsior International School, Paragon Private and International School, Seri Omega Private and International School, Sri Ara International Schools, StarClub Education, Sunway International School, Tenby Schools Setia Eco Gardens, UniWorld International School, and Raffles American School and three international campuses of British Marlborough College, R.E.A.L Schools and Utama Schools), and nine Chinese independent schools.
 Johor has a considerable number of Malay and indigenous students enrolled in Chinese schools.
 There is also an Indonesian school in the state capital mainly for the children of Indonesian migrants.
 There are two Japanese learning centres in Johor Bahru.
 The state government also emphasises pre-school education in the state with the establishment of several kindergartens such as Nuri Kindergarten and Childcare, Stellar Preschool and Tadika Kastil.

-Southern University College main gate in Skudai, Iskandar Puteri.